exercism/csharp/exercises/concept/string-formatting/.meta/design.md

 ## Concepts

-- `string-formatting`: know how to use the `ToString()` method to convert any object to a `string`; know how to use string interpolation on values of any type; know how to use default format strings to convert to standard output formats; know how to use custom format strings to convert to custom output formats; know that `string.Format` underlies string interpolation; know of the `StringBuilder` type and when to use it; know that string interpolation can interpolate any expression.
+- `string-formatting`: know how to use the `ToString()` method to convert any object to a `string`; know how to use string interpolation on values of any type; know how to use default format strings to convert to standard output formats; know how to use custom format strings to convert to custom output formats; know that `string.Format` underlies string interpolation; know that string interpolation can interpolate any expression.
 - `verbatim-strings`: the syntax of verbatim strings.

 ## Prerequisites